onurzaim/Zabbix-Templates/README.md

 # Zabbix-Templates

 This is First Release of Zabbix F5 Template.
-This template supports BIG-IP 10000 and Amazon F5 virtual appliance.
+This template works on Zabbix 2.4and  BIG-IP 10000 and Amazon F5 virtual appliance with version 11.

 By installing this template you will be able to monitor.
 Throughput, Active Connections and CPU utilization.